zzjrabbit/marlin/README.md

   tests *in* Verilog is really annoying.
 - **Use verilator harnesses**: You have to first run Verilator to get the right headers, recompile manually every time, deal with raw pointers and C++, etc.
-- **Use cocotb**: The design-under-test is indicated in a comment.
-In a Python file.
-I guess I'll say more: you have to use Makefiles, performance isn't the greatest, you get no LSP support, etc.
+- **Use cocotb**: You have to use Makefiles, performance isn't the greatest, you get no LSP support, etc.

-The problem gets worse with custom HDLs:
+The problem gets worse with custom HDLs, so they've come up with some creative
+solutions:

-- [Calyx](https://calyxir.org): the canonical way of testing Calyx code is...to read from JSON files representing byte arrays and write to JSON files representing byte arrays.
+- [Calyx](https://calyxir.org): the canonical way of testing Calyx code is to read from JSON files representing byte arrays and write to JSON files representing byte arrays.
 - [Spade](https://spade-lang.org): `verilator` integration involves [absurd
-  macro magic](https://docs.spade-lang.org/simulation.html#verilator) and [using `cocotb`](https://docs.spade-lang.org/simulation.html#cocotb) makes no LSP support even worse.
+  macro magic](https://docs.spade-lang.org/simulation.html#verilator) and [using `cocotb`](https://docs.spade-lang.org/simulation.html#cocotb) requires putting the design-under-test in a code comment.
 - [Veryl](https://veryl-lang.org): you literally [write inline Verilog or Python](https://doc.veryl-lang.org/book/05_language_reference/13_integrated_test.html).
 Yes, inside Veryl code.

+Still, a lot of these are less than optimal.

 ## 🚀 Showcase